|

 incidental factors.
 Medicinal efficacy are exclusive effects, if

+any.
 Kirsh and Sapirstein, Ph.D's at Univ.
 Connecticut

 and Westwood Lodge Hospital, MA, respectively, using meta-analysis